mannat-khandelwal/ElevateLabs_Task1/README.md

 Once the active hosts were identified, a full TCP scan was performed: nmap -sS 192.168.88.0/24

 -sS = Performs a stealthy scan by sending SYN packets to detect open ports.
-To find which TCP ports are open, without completing the TCP handshake
+To find which TCP ports are open, without completing the TCP handshake.

 Conclusion:
 This exercise helped us understand:

-The use of Nmap for active host and port discovery Identifying services and understanding their function Evaluating basic network security risks
+The use of Nmap for active host and port discovery Identifying services and understanding their function Evaluating basic network security risks.